Drive a classic MGB around Silverstone

 Having grown up hearing about my dad’s various MGB GTs back in the 60s and then having had the pleasure to hire a lovely red 1969 model for his 60th birthday, I thought I’d ticked all the MGB boxes, apart from possibly owning an MGB in the future that is.
-But then along came the opportunity to be driven around Silverstone in one as part of MG car club’s MGLive! meeting.
+But then along came the opportunity to drive a classic MGB around Silverstone in one as part of MG car club’s MGLive! meeting.
 Helped by the fact that my girlfriend is an MG Car Club Member.

-This was back in the Summer of 2016 and was made even more special as Rory from Top Gear was filming there on the same day, and on the track at the same time, albeit sufficiently far in front of us that we didn’t appear in any of the subsequent ‘Extra Gear’ footage!
+So I’d already had the good fortune to drive a classic MGB on the road but what about out on a track?
+The opportunity arose back in the Summer of 2016 and was made even more special as Rory from Top Gear was filming there on the same day, and on the track at the same time, albeit sufficiently far in front of us that we didn’t appear in any of the subsequent ‘Extra Gear’ footage!
 Here you can see them prepping the £95k MG Abingdon with its swift 0-60 in 3.8 seconds offering!

 Her dad had explained it was a little bit different in previous years, whereby you could pretty much fly around the track as quick as you liked, so I was pleased that the circuit tours driver briefing dictated a 50mph maximum, no overtaking, and leaving plenty of room between cars.
 All fine by me.

 After about 20 minutes we were giving the nod to “start your engines”, although by the time the snake of cars actually gets going there’s plenty of time to switch on the ignition.
 However not wanting any awkward, embarrassing moments we made sure we started up along with everybody else.
 We didn’t want to blow our big moment!

 So following the queue of cars in front of us we went out onto the track and commenced the first of our two 3.66 mile long laps.
 Rather than finding the list of rules restricting it actually meant we could enjoy it more as we never felt anybody was going to be up our bum!
 In fact we never did get up to 50.
 Maybe 40 was our top speed.

 Check out our experience watching our first Silverstone MotoGP race too.Reading Time: 4 minutes